 CHEMICAL SAFETY • Most chemicals inherently have some form of health risk associated with them; sometimes the risk may be minor, sometimes it is life-threatening.
 A chemical might be a irritant, a lachrymator (causes you tear up or choke), a carcinogen (causes cancer), a mutagen (causes genetic mutations), a teratogen (cause fetal deformations), a pyrophor (spontaneously ignites upon contact with air), or a neurotoxin (attacks the nervous system).
-Although in relative terms many of the chemicals used in this course are not overly hazardous, others can be quite harmful and can cause truly hazardous reactions if mixed improperly, so you should always take appropriate precautions to protect yourself (see Sections 4B, 4c, and 4p).
-Additionally, you should always wash your hands immediately after you exit the lab area, especially before eating or using the restroom.
+Although in relative terms many of the chemicals used in this course are not overtly hazardous, others can be quite harmful and can cause truly hazardous reactions if mixed improperly, so you should always take appropriate precautions to protect yourself (see SECTIONS 4B, 4C, and 4D).
+Additionally, you should always wash your hands immediately after you exit the lab area, especially before eating, using the restroom, or applying cosmetics.